vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 Table 3.4 indicates how rapidly the top ten countries are creating energy demand (as a proxy to resource demands in general) based on population growth alone.
 Figure 3.15 provides a graphical perspective of the same (for all countries).
 For reference, one gigawatt (GW) is the equivalent of a large-scale nuclear or coal-fired power plant.
 So China, the U.S., and India each add the equivalent of 10-20 such plants per year just to satisfy the demand created by population growth.[^28]

-[^28]: This does not even consider rising stan- dards placing additional burdens.
+[^28]: This does not even consider rising standards placing additional burdens.

 The last column in Table 3.4 is the per-citizen cost, meaning, for instance that each person in the U.S. adds about 50 Watts per year of energy demand via the country's net population growth rate.[^29] In this sense, the last column is a sort of "personal contribution" an individual makes to the world's resource demands via net population rates and consumption rates in their society.
 Those having high scores should think twice about assigning blame externally, and should perhaps tend to their own house, as the saying goes.